Mythyndian/Electronic-lock/README.md

 * Create new Flutter project and copy dart files into lib directory.

 * Flash Arduino board with Arduino code.
+* Flash ESP device with ESP code.
 * Don't forget to change IP address in both Arduino and Flutter code.

 ## Deployment